 Yuri walking below in the middle of the picture, seen from behind.
 On a small path down the mountain.
 On the right a hugh rock wall rising up.
 On the left trees and bushes and the mountain going down.
 In the left upper part sky, overcast.
 Gorges du Verdon with kids.

-Yuri walking in front of us
+Yuri walking in front of us.

 The tunnels run through and besides the rock.
 They are dark and have puddles in them.
 We had flashlights with us.
 There are lookouts from the tunnels on the gorge and those views are great!
-We started our walk at Point Sublime and descended towards the gorge.
+We started our hike at Point Sublime and descended towards the gorge.
 The views on the gorge are beautiful, we enjoyed it immensely.
 This first path is covered with trees and scrub.
 When it clears, which it does several times, you have an amazing view.

 Overseeing the canyon.
 High rising rocks on both sides.
 With some trees covering them here and there.
 It's deep. taking in almost the whole picture.
 Some sky visible in the back.
 Gorges du Verdon with kids.

-Overseeing the canyon
+Overseeing the canyon.

 Overseeing the canyon with in the bottom a small river flowing.
 Bushes surrounding it and in front of you down the mountain.
 Rocks rising high on both sides.

-Overseeimng the canyon with the river below
+Overseeing the canyon with the river below.

 Closer to the canyon.
 High rising rocks.
 Part of the stairs of the path visible.

-The canyon
+The canyon.

 The next day we started at la Mescla and walked part of the path through the tunnels and then turned around.
 We walked for about 2 hours the second day which was enough for our son.